-15. The need for further research has been noted in child injury research, especially in terms of understanding the interactions between the wider societal context for tamariki and whānau, and the risk of experiencing injury.
-See for example: Ghebreab, L., et al., 2021.
+15. The need for further research has been noted in child injury research, especially in terms of understanding how interactions between the wider societal context for tamariki and whānau, the risk of experiencing injury.
+See for example: Ghebreab, L, et. al, 2021.